CANDY-LINE/candy-red/README.md

 $ grunt build
 ```

-The processed files are placed under `dist` diretory.
+The processed files are placed under `dist` directory.

 ## Run on localhost for development use